carlosonunez/blog.carlosnunez.me/content/post/how-to-make-enterprise-container-strategies-that-last-part-ii.md

 {{< post_image name="rkt" >}}

-[`rkt`](https://coreos.com/rkt) is a security-conscious container runtime that aims to address some of Docker's security pitfalls.
+[`rkt`](https://coreos.com/rkt) is a security-conscious container runtime from CoreOS that aims to address some of Docker's security pitfalls.
+Despite this clearly-obvious benefit, it hasn't received a lot of momentium in the community.

 ##### Jails, Zones, LXC containers and Canonical LXD